+If you wish to provide air conditioning for all areas of your home, a multi-zone system will best serve your needs.
 However, if your goal is to provide air conditioning for just one under-served area of your home, you only need a single-zone mini split system.

-If you have central air or another form of air conditioning already in place, but there's a new addition or other area of your home that's under-served and never seems to get cool enough, you could add a single-zone mini split system to serve just that area.
+If you have central air or another form of air conditioning already in place, but there's a new addition or another area of your home that's under-served, you could add a single-zone mini split system to cool just that area.

-A single-zone mini split is also a fine way to condition the air in your garage or workshop, providing more efficient cooling and heating than a window unit.
+A single-zone mini split is also a good way to condition the air in your garage or workshop, providing more efficient cooling and heating than a window unit.
 And with a mini split, you'll still maintain use of any windows you have.

 Another reason you may want to choose a single-zone system is if you have a very small home, such as a cabin with only two or three rooms.
-The single unit may serve to cool the entire home if it's small enough, however you'll need to have good air flow to evenly distribute the air.
+The single unit may serve to cool the entire home if it's small enough, however, you'll need to have good airflow to evenly distribute the air.
 Using fans will work fine to circulate the air.

-Installation is another factor to consider.
+Operation Installation is another factor to consider.
 Single-zone systems consist of an outdoor unit and a single indoor unit, one line set, one cable, and one drain line.
 Once the outside condenser and indoor unit are mounted, the refrigerant lines need to be installed.

 For example, you can set one bedroom to 68 degrees and another to 72 for different sleeping temperature preferences.
 You can also turn select units off in rooms you're not using.
-If you have a guest room with a mini split unit, you can leave it turned off when you don't have guests.
+If you have a guest room with a mini split unit, you can leave it turned off when no one is staying over.